canonical/lxd/doc/rest-api.md

  * Return: Raw file or standard error

-The secret string is required when an untrusted LXD is spawning a new container from a private image stored on a different LXD.
+The secret string is required when an untrusted LXD is spawning a new instance from a private image stored on a different LXD.

 Rather than require a trust relationship between the two LXDs, the client will `POST` to `/1.0/images/<fingerprint>/export` to get a secret